fll-pigeons/gamechangers/docs/radiusTurnsTutorial.md

-## Problem:
+## Problem Statement:

-Want a function that lets you tell the robot to turn using just the radius of a circle, and it then calculates the turning rate (or angle of turn) and the arc length to get the robot around an wall or object.
-All you do is get the robot to the point of turning, give the block the distance to the object you want to avoid, and it travels in a half circle using the distance given as the radius of the circle.
+Wanted a function that lets you tell the robot to turn using just the radius of a circle.

+The function would then calculates the turning rate (or angle of turn) and the arc length to get the robot around a wall or object.
+All you do is get the robot to the point of turning, give the distance to the object you want to avoid, and it travels in a half circle using the distance given as the radius of an circle.

-I'd like to create a similar micropython function for Sam's team where all they need is to give the radius, and the robot will make the nice turn - conceptually simple once they understand circles and has less trial and error when trying to measure the angle and distance, and then try to make the robot speed up - which affects the angle and distance traveled.
+This is conceptually simpler for kids to understand once they understand radius, arc_angle and arc_length in a circles and has less trial and error when trying to measure the angle and distance for a turn.

+Hoping that this function can automatically adjust turn rate if speed changes - faster turns usually mean more lag in the turn, so a smaller angle is required.

 ## Solution:
 (big thank you to Liam MacLean, FRC alumnus, [team 5483 GD-Bots](https://github.com/Team-5483) for this information)

-The solution requires simple arc math with the [drive(drive_speed, turn_rate)](https://pybricks.github.io/ev3-micropython/robotics.html#pybricks.robotics.DriveBase.drive) function
+The solution requires simple arc math with the [drive(drive_speed, turn_rate)](https://pybricks.github.io/ev3-micropython/robotics.html#pybricks.robotics.DriveBase.drive) function,

 given velocity v and turn rate Δθ (delta theta)